 Grading Policies

-If you miss an exam, please inform me AS SOON AS POSSIBLE, so that a make-up can be arranged.
+If you miss a midterm, please inform me AS SOON AS POSSIBLE, so that a make-up can be arranged.
+SAS- registered students should arrange all exam times through SAS well in advance of the desired time and date.